Academia in Israel

 Gender discrimination in the 1990s is subtle but pervasive, and stems largely from unconscious ways of thinking that have been socialized into all of us, men and women alike.… But the consequences of these more subtle forms of discrimination are equally real and equally demoralizing.
 (Bailyn 1999)

-The main processes that are prone to bias and manipulation are those that include judgment and decision making concerning recruitment, tenure, and promotion (Steinberg 1992; Wenneras and Wold 1997).
+The main processes that are prone to bias and manipulation are those that include judgment and decision-making concerning recruitment, tenure, and promotion (Steinberg 1992; Wenneras and Wold 1997).
 When making these decisions or awarding research grants, prizes, and honors, men are the traditionally favored candidates.
 Women are scrutinized more rigorously and stricter criteria are applied in judging their worth and merit because of the underlying stereotypes noted above.
 To assure himself, the chair or dean requests more supporting evidence, such as an additional reviewer or reader, which in turn results in dragging out and stretching the duration of the evaluation process of women faculty.

 Other traditional perceptions play a role too.
 For instance, sometimes a man is preferred to a competing woman because he “is the family’s breadwinner while she has a husband who supports her and the children.”
 Another example of the adherence to traditional sex-based stereotypes is the story of a woman who was asked by the dean of her department to accept the promotion of a competing male colleague instead of her own “because a career is more important to him.”

 Such proclamations have become less frequent, but even today presidents of Israeli universities are opposed to affirmative action in academia because they maintain that this would impair the principles of excellence and merit.
-They also vehemently deny that particularistic considerations such as sex, age, ethnic or national origin are involved in the processes of hiring, firing, or promoting faculty.
-By comparison, orientations and policies of gender equality and equity are much more progressive within the European Union nations and the US.
+They also vehemently deny that particularistic considerations such as sex, age, or ethnic or national origin are involved in the processes of hiring, firing, or promoting faculty.
+By comparison, orientations and policies of gender equality and equity are much more progressive within the European Union nations and the United States.

 Research on women faculty has identified a variety of obstacles inhibiting their career development and advancement.
-For example, marital and parental obligations that coincide with the first crucial years of the academic career (Hargens, McCann, and Reskin 1978); the reluctance of faculty men to serve as mentors and collaborate with women students (Gibbons 1992; Etzkowitz, Kemelgor, and Uzzi 2000); limited geographical mobility; the minority status of women faculty (Toren and Kraus 1987; Long 2001); the relative absence of female role models (Astin 1985); exclusion from informal networks and some scientific specialties (Cole 1979); and genderized stereotypes and discrimination against women in academia (Lorber 1994; Valian 1998).
+For example, marital and parental obligations that coincide with the first crucial years of the academic career (Hargens, McCann, and Reskin 1978); the reluctance of faculty men to serve as mentors and collaborate with women students (Gibbons 1992; Etzkowitz, Kemelgor, and Uzzi 2000); limited geographical mobility; the minority status of women faculty (Toren and Kraus 1987; Long 2001); the relative absence of female role models (Astin 1985); exclusion from informal networks and some scientific specialties (Cole 1979); and gendered stereotypes and discrimination against women in academia (Lorber 1994; Valian 1998).

 Different kinds of barriers are situated and become salient at different career stages and junctures.
 An interesting question raised by a career-cycle perspective concerns the location of major hurdles along the career trajectory.
 Are obstacles and barriers situated mainly at the point of recruitment and career entry?
 Throughout career progression?
 Are women stopped just before reaching the top?
 Or are all these interconnected and therefore so difficult to overcome?